pondorasti/Scripts/Raycast/README.md

 # Raycast Script Commands

-This is a collection of script commands I use in Raycast in boost my productivity.
+This is a collection of script commands I use in Raycast to boost my productivity.